i2p/i2p.www/i2p2www/spec/i2cp.rst

                                                     and cannot be sent to.
 The client should request the meta lease set's contents with a HostLookupMessage, and select one of the hashes contained within to look up and send to.

                                                     This is a guaranteed failure.

+    23          0.9.62      Loopback Denied         The message was attempted to be sent from and to the same destination or session.

+                                                    This is a guaranteed failure.